Detailed Explanation of IAM Authentication for AWS ElastiCache & RDS

 Connection Flow

-1. Generate an IAM authentication token (Token generation can be performed using the AWS CLI)
+1. Generate an IAM authentication token (Token generation can be done with the AWS CLI).

-Token is specified as the password for the client.
+The Token is specified as the Client's password.

 —sslmode=verify-full sslrootcert=full_path_to_ssl_certificate